How to draw trees: observe first

-The diagram above demonstrates the branching patterns characteristic of various tree species, serving as a helpful visual guide for accurately sketching leaf-heavy trees.
+The diagram above illustrates the distinctive branching patterns of various tree species, providing a useful visual guide for drawing realistic tree shapes with accuracy and detail.

 The 'Skeleton' of a tree

-The tree's canopy can be dense or light and airy, with plenty of "sky holes" between the clusters of leaves.
+The canopy can be dense or airy, with "sky holes" between leaf clusters.
+By capturing these characteristics your drawing and painting skills will improve.

 light and airy foliage